 When Jack Cole moved to New York City and began his nightclub circuit and later film work, he put himself in an area rich with opportunities to learn authentic ethnic dances.
 It appears the biggest known contenders for influencing his Bharatanatyam inspirations were La Meri, Uday Shankar, and Bhaskar Roy Chowdhury.

 But were Bhaskar's movements just like Uday Shankar's and not quite classically accurate?
 Luckily, I was able to track down a video of Bhaskar and two dancers from his company performing in the Merchant-Ivory short dance film, The Creation of Woman (1961).
-While his dancing is mostly just exotic waving-around-of-the-arms/hands and posturing, the male and female dancers do dance some Bharatanatyam that he choreographed (see 7:00, 8:50, 10:18, and 11:40).
+While his dancing is mostly just exotic waving-around-of-the-arms/hands and posturing [Update: I've come to appreciate his incredible bodily control and precision of movement compared to his contemporaries of this style], the male and female dancers do dance some Bharatanatyam that he choreographed (see 7:00, 8:50, 10:18, and 11:40).
 While I find the dancers' style lacking in crispness, the choreography certainly looks like the kind that would have informed and inspired Cole.

 The Creation of Woman (1961)